DanielCollins96/My-Modern-Blawg/data/blog/python-environments.md

 ## The `pip` Package/Library Installer

 > `pip` is the standard package manager for python.
-Packages are installed from the pypi library.
-Starting with Python 3.4, it is included by default with the Python binary installers.
+Python packages are usually installed from the pypi library.
+Starting with Python 3.4, pypi is included by default with the Python binary installers.

 pip: